 - Will they rely on letters or will they also be using telephone and email collections?

-- When necessary, do the have ability to place your accounts with attorneys for legal action?
+- When necessary, do they have the ability to place your accounts with attorneys for legal action?

 - Does the quoted fee include all of these services or are there different fees for telephone collections and legal forwarding?